FQX117/next_gen_arcade/README.md

 # next_gen_arcade
-showing what next gen arcades will lock like
+showing what next gen arcades will look like